sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/proposal/new/newdissemination.md

 minimal user downtime.

-We intend to provide support to get Sage to be used on several new campuses (this helps fulfill the "project is institutionalized" goal of type II proposals).
+We intend to provide support to get Sage to be used on several new campuses (this helps fulfill the ``project is institutionalized'' goal of type II proposals).
 We will create a new mailing list for server administration issues, and in addition to the help we provide would like to hire a knowledgeable employee for a certain number of hours